calaldees/teacherEducation/teacherEducation/_sessions.md

 * Computing
     * (G) How can we aid B4L through our planning and teaching in Computing?
         * #7/i-Behaviour-LearnHow-routines_transitions
-    * (G) Barriers to learning and key research and practice in subject
+    * (G) Barriers to learning and key research and practice in computing
         * Technical (reliable?, responsive?)
         * Mental/Emotional (99% of the time software is broken) - Anxiety
             * #7/3-Behaviour-LearnThat-regulate_emotions